-THR 367 History of the Theatre (3) F (even-numbered years).
+THR 367 History of the Theatre (3) (DD).
 The history of the theatre from its beginnings to the present day.
 Prerequisite: THR 113.

-THR 370 Summer Theatre Workshop (3) (DD).
-Practical experience in designing, staging, acting, and producing a play or plays with individual assignments designated by the instructor.
+THR 370 Theatre/Video Workshop (3) (DD).
+Practical experience in designing, staging, shooting, blocking, acting, and producing a play(s) or screenplay(s) with individual assignments designated by the instructor.
 May be repeated for a maximum of 6 credits.

 THR 378 On-Camera Performance (3) F (even-numbered years).
 This course is designed to develop those skills needed to communicate effectively in front of the camera.
+Two hours lecture, two hours lab.
 Prerequisite: THR 328.